| Additional Resources |

 Offers Alternative Clicking Options to Reduce Repetition

-- Automatically perform a single or double click by pausing the pointer.
+- In order to reduce repetitive clicking the Mouse Manager software can be set to automatically perform a single or double click by pausing the pointer.
 The time delay before activation is adjustable.
-OR reassign commands to a different button or multiple bottoms to lighten or spread the clicking load.
+Or it is also possible to reassign commands to a different button or multiple bottoms to lighten or spread the clicking.
 Note:

 Evoluent Mouse Manager Software required.